dmblack/ism-library/README.md

 # ism-library

-Contains the ISM as downloaded 1930hrs AEST from cyber.gov.au.
+Contains the ISM as downloaded from cyber.gov.au.

 Please ensure you read the DISCLAIMER, and visit ACSC for more.

 This will be used for some other projects.

+# Contrib

+Files were independently downloaded.
+SHA256 checksum generated and added to manifest.

+# Usage

+As there's currently no other means of integrity validation with these files, this is the next best option.

 # suboptimal pack - out of memory
 So... the total size of these is a little larger than I anticipated.